sathovsepyan/game-store/README.md

 1. We are going to store the state of the game in a model
 1. We are going to develop a very basic game of guessing cards/values.

+*Note*: We plan to start implementing extra features in aforementioned order and implement as many of them as we have time for using our best effort.

 ## Models and views needed (draft)

 ##### Models